danyflorczak/inpay_technical_challenge/docs/references/application_logic/application_logic.md

 This service class interacts with the GmailAdapter to fetch all emails or the last email from the Gmail API.
 It contains methods to process messages in batches and handle pagination with the Gmail API.
 ### Methods
 - `fetch_all_emails` - Public method that retrieves all email messages from the user's Gmail inbox.
 It accumulates the emails into an array by repeatedly calling process_messages until all messages have been fetched.
+- `fetch_emails_in_date_range` - Public method that retrieves all emails from a specific date range from the user's Gmail inbox.
 - `process_messages` - Private method that handles the retrieval of email messages in batches.
 It uses the GmailAdapter to list messages and then individually fetches each message's details.
 It continues fetching messages in a loop, using a page token for pagination until no more messages are available.

 ## EmailsController